chriskyfung/chriskyfung.github.io/_posts/2019-09-20-Deploy-a-Compute-Instance-with-a-Remote-Startup-Script.md

 Congratulations!
 You should accomplish the lab if you follow all above steps.

+This post has also been published to Medium.
+If you like read and take notes in Medium, please visit [Medium (@chriskyfung)](https://medium.com/@chriskyfung/qwiklab-logbook-deploy-a-compute-instance-with-a-remote-startup-script-2300f5aecc16).

 * * *

 With the GCP web console, you can to set up a VM instance as a web server without touch any codes.
 In this lab, you also automate the installation of web server packages using a startup script.
 But if you need to repeatedly deploy cloud resources more systematically, you go for Cloud Deployment Manager.
 [Next lab](/blog/qwiklabs/Configure-a-Firewall-and-a-Startup-Script-with-Deployment-Manager) tests your proficiency of building a deployment template for creating a VM instance with appropriate firewall rule for HTTP traffic.